705 N Broadway

 What Happens If You Fail To Attend Court?

-1. Issuance of a Bench Warrant: When a defendant or any party fails to appear in court as required, the judge may issue a bench warrant for their arrest.
-A bench warrant authorizes law enforcement to arrest the individual and bring them before the court.
+1. Issuance of a Bench Warrant – When you fail to appear in court as required, the judge may issue a bench warrant for your arrest.
+A bench warrant authorizes law enforcement officers to arrest you and bring you before the court.

-2. Forfeiture of Bail: If a defendant has posted bail to secure their release from custody and fails to appear in court, the court may forfeit the bail.
-This means that the court keeps the bail amount, and the defendant may be subject to re-arrest.
+2. Forfeiture of Bail – If you posted bail to secure your release before the court hearing and you fail to appear, the court may forfeit the bail money.
+This means that you lose the money you posted, and it will not be returned to you.